Atlético Balboa: Days of crisis

 The team had just started the 2002–2003 season when the team ran into economic and performance problems.
 Juan Quarterone was replaced by the Paraguayan Nelson Brizuela.

 Under Brizuela, the team was only able to achieve 3 draws from 6 games.
 Brizuela was soon replaced by Argentine-Italian Carlos Barone whose team's last four games almost got them relegated but in the end Dragón had a poorer record.
 Atlético Balboa purchased many foreign players during the season but the only successful one was the Colombian Carlos Asprilla.
 Webster, the highest scoring player from the team was sold to San Salvador F.C.
-The club then changed its coach several times during the 2003-2004 season, with Costa Rican Manuel Solano, Gabriel Avedissian and Paulo Roberto de Oliveira serving as coach at various points in time.
+The club then changed its coach several times during the 2003–2004 season, with Costa Rican Manuel Solano, Gabriel Avedissian and Paulo Roberto de Oliveira serving as coach at various points in time.
 These coaches, except for assistant coach Jesús Fuentes, all failed to produce a high number of wins.

 Almost glory

-After the events of 2002-2004 season, Balboa advanced in the rankings of the Primera División.
+After the events of 2002–2004 season, Balboa advanced in the rankings of the Primera División.
 The team finished in second place in the 2006-2007 while being coached by Juan Quarterone and Jorge Alberto García.
 Then, the tension between the board and the two coaches divided the club.
 The team, including Colombian player Henry Vargas did not participate in the UNCAF tournament due to losing a playoff to C.D.
 Luis Ángel Firpo.
 However the next season Atlético Balboa was relegated from the Primera División when they lost to C.D.
 Vista Hermosa.

 Current history

 The club was promoted to the Salvadoran Primera División again after defeating Juventud Independiente in the 2008 season.
 Two years of moderate success followed under Guatemalan coach Carlos Alberto Mijangos and Argentine coach Roberto Gamarra, during which the team came close to entering the finals series in both seasons.
 However, financial problems appeared again and after two subsequent years of debt, the club was demoted to the Second Division in the 2011 season.
 It then disbanded and played its last game in 2011.

 After 10 years, It was announced the club would be returning to the third division and professional football.

 On June 18, 2024 Atletico Balboa announced due to lack of financial support the club would be selling their spot in the Segunda Division.

+In June 2025, The club returned to the Segunda Division for the Apertura 2025 season, under the leadership of newly hired manager Carlos Romero.
+Atletico Balboa finished forth in the regular season standing before defeating Fuerte Aguilares 4–2 on aggregate and Batanecos 3–2 on aggreate.
+They reached the final against Dragon, which they won 2-1 thanks to a double by Colombian Miguel Murillo.